 If your goal is to start hitting long range targets right out of the gate, you'll need the right equipment.
 First off from our long range shooting tips for beginners, choose a heavy-barreled rifle with a solid trigger along with a bipod and good quality stock.
 This will give you the ability to position your shot correctly and ensure that when you pull the trigger it will be a smooth motion that is both quick and purposeful.
 You'll also want to invest in a high-quality magnification scope so that you can view your target clearly and improve your accuracy when shooting long range.

-Additional tools you may wish to purchase:
+Additional long range shooting tools you may wish to purchase:

 - Windmeter.
 Measures wind speed and direction to improve aim